mozilla/bedrock/docs/browser-support.rst

 To the extent possible, we try to deliver enhanced experiences to all user agents on these pages.

-**The following pages get enhanced support for a longer list of user agents:**
+**The following pages get enhanced experiences for a longer list of user agents:**

   * /firefox/
   * /firefox/new/